 Koreans use a huge range of vegetables from wild greens to the leaves of flowers, everything from the sea including seaweed and jellyfish, and all types of meat and poultry in diverse preparations.
 Koreans may have hundreds of ways to pickle vegetables and wild greens for long storage, but they also prize raw fish and raw meat dishes.

-Bulgogi is probably the most popular Korean dish, with thinly sliced meat that has a smokey sweet flavor.
+Bulgogi is probably the most popular Korean dish, with thinly sliced meat that has a smoky sweet flavor.
 You can enjoy it broiled, grilled, or stir-fried.
-The beef is usually accompanied with lettuce wraps and spicy red pepper paste (Kochujang) for wrapping and spicing up the meat.
+The beef is usually accompanied with lettuce wraps and spicy red pepper paste (gochujang) for wrapping and spicing up the meat.

 Mandoo is a symbol of good luck when prepared as part of Korean Lunar New Year festivities.
 The dumplings can be added to a beef broth or anchovy broth (mandu guk) and served with a traditional cylindrical rice cake (tteok manu guk).